openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-textclock.md

 public func format(value: ResourceStr): This
 ```

-**Function:** Sets the time display format, such as "yyyy/MM/dd" or "yyyy-MM-dd".
+**Function:** Sets the time display format, such as "yyyy/MM/dd", "yyyy-MM-dd".

 y: Year (yyyy for full year, yy for last two digits)